OFFICIAL NAME

 More: the Origins of the Swiss Confederacy and the legendary oath at Rütli.

-Origins of Switzerland's Official Latin Name Helvetia
+Origins of Switzerland's old Latin Name Helvetia

 Swiss aircraft identified by country code HB Switzerland's old Latin name Helvetia comes from the Helvetians, the first tribe settling in this central European region we have written historic records of.
 The latin name Helvetia is still being used on Swiss coins and stamps.